I can summarize my last post with a strong call to action:

 At this stage, I’ve defined but not implemented this dashboard.
-Since Parents come first in the sharing process, I’ve decided to implement that out first.
+Since Parents come first in the sharing process, I’ve decided to implement that.

-To reiterate, my sole focus is working towards Product/Market Fit.
+To reiterate, my sole focus is working toward Product/Market Fit.
 In Dave McClure’s model, that equates to optimizing for Activation and Retention.
 I’m going to measure but ignore the rest.

 Next time, I should have some actual numbers from my Parent Conversion dashboard to share with you and start diagnosing the health of Activation and Retention.

 Update: If you liked this content, consider checking out my book: Running Lean, which dedicates 50 pages alone on this topic.